-For over four decades, Ron Herndon has successfully promoted minority rights and educational opportunities in Portland.
+Ron Herndon is a long-time activist for minority rights and educational opportunities in Portland.
 Born in Kansas, Herndon arrived in Portland in 1968 to attend Reed College, where he graduated with a degree in history in 1970.
-Herndon has always sought to illuminate the educational disparities and the disadvantages faced by African Americans.
+Herndon's activist work focuses on the educational disparities and the disadvantages faced by African Americans.

-Despite the peaceful nature of Herndon's advocacy, he was closely scrutinized by local police and federal agents.
+Herndon's public advocacy has been closely scrutinized by local police and federal agents.
 As reported in 2002 by the Portland Tribune, the police intelligence unit illegally created and maintained files on the political activities and personal life of activists during the 1970s and 1980s, including that of Herndon.

 After nearly three decades of activism and experience in the field of education, Herndon became the director of Albina Head Start School in Northeast Portland.
 He later became chairman of the board of the National Head Start Association, an early education advocacy group.